 There are two different rates of University tuition fee depending on your fee status.
-Home and EU students pay a lower fee and Overseas students pay a higher fee.
+Home pay a lower fee and Overseas students pay a higher fee.
 Some students will also pay a College fee.

 University tuition fees and fee status

 The fee rates are published by the University of Cambridge.
 Your fee status is determined by your nationality and your country of ordinary residence in the three years preceding the beginning of the University course – see the University of Cambridge for further details.
 The UKCISA website also has a helpful explanation of how the fee status is applied.
 If you are still uncertain about your fee status please contact the College Admissions Office.
 The University website also has specific information about fees rates for overseas students.

 In addition to the University tuition fee, certain students pay a College fee.

 Who pays the College fee?